mattneary/Tarpits-Abstraction/chapters/Computation.md

 edifice of procedures.

 ##A Symbolic Language
-In the previous section, we utilized numbers within the Lambda Calculus; however, we do not accept them as primitive.
-Rather, we will need to define them in terms of the Lambda Calculus.
-Of course, the ability to refer to numbers by name would be helpful.
+In the previous section, we utilized numbers within the Lambda Calculus;
+however, we do not accept them as primitive.
+Rather, we will need to define them in terms of the Lambda Calculus and, of course, the ability to refer to numbers by name would be helpful.
 For this reason, amongst many others, we will begin by defining a new, symbolic language on top of the Lambda Calculus, adding a layer of abstraction to our computation.
+Our definitions of this language's semantics will be written for a human reader that its code can be translated by hand into the Lambda Calculus.
+However, we will define in this language an interpreter of itself, freeing us of manual translation.

 Our layer of abstraction will be a uniform language of Symbolic Expressions which is a dialect of the language called Lisp.